 Ultimately, there is no right or wrong answer when deciding whether to upgrade your CPU or GPU first.
 It depends on your individual needs and preferences.
 However, upgrading both components is generally the best option if you’re looking to improve your computer’s overall performance.

 A GPU can last 5 to 8 years, depending on how frequently it is used and how well it is taken care of.
 If a GPU is only used Occasionally and well-maintained, it can last even longer.
 In terms of performance, a good mid-level GPU today would likely only serve at a mid-to-high performance level for 3 years or so.

 Beyond that, the performance degradation will likely be noticeable enough for most users to want to upgrade to a newer model.
 However, many older GPUs still function adequately for basic tasks such as web browsing and document editing.

 The Graphics Processing Unit (GPU) is the most important component in determining gaming performance for most gamers.
 A higher-end GPU will always offer better frame rates than a lower-end card, but the difference may not be as dramatic as some might expect.

 In many cases, upgrading from an older GPU to a newer model will result in only a marginal increase in FPS.
 This is because the CPU is often the bottleneck in gaming performance.
 As such, upgrading to a newer and faster CPU will often impact FPS more than upgrading the GPU.

 That being said, some games rely more on the GPU than others.
 Games that heavily use graphics effects such as water reflections and shadows will typically see a larger boost in FPS from a new GPU.
-So, to upgrade your gaming rig, start by looking at the CPU rather than the GPU.
+So, to upgrade your gaming rig, look at the CPU rather than the GPU.